maxalings/myjournalAI/README.md

 ![Logo](https://lightningrails.com/assets/logo-3d4a3213987c59701dc127c7d3e893b55b44df382ae52c48d3c6cf6d21dace7d.png)

-# Kickstart you Rails app with Lightning Rails
+# Kickstart your Rails app with Lightning Rails

 Welcome to the Lightning Rails Wiki!
 This documentation serves as a comprehensive guide for developers looking to kickstart their projects with our Ruby on Rails boilerplate.